flexigpt/llmtools-go/README.md

   - Commands (`shelltool`):
     - Execute Shell commands (`shell`): Execute local shell commands (cross-platform) with timeouts, output caps, and session-like persistence for workdir/env.
 (Check notes below too).

+  - Text Processing (`texttool`):
+    - Delete text lines (`deletetextlines`): Delete one or more exact line-block occurrences from a UTF-8 text file.
+Use beforeLines/afterLines as immediate-adjacent context to disambiguate.
+    - Find text matches with context (`findtext`): Search a UTF-8 text file and return matching lines/blocks with surrounding context lines.
+Supported Modes: substring, RE2 regex (line-by-line), or exact line-block match.
+    - Insert text lines (`inserttextlines`): Insert lines into a UTF-8 text file at start/end or relative to a uniquely-matched anchor block.
+    - Read text range (`readtextrange`): Read a UTF-8 text file and return lines.
+Start and end marker lines can be provided to narrow the range.
+    - Replace text lines `replacetextlines`: Replace a block of lines in a UTF-8 text file; use beforeLines/afterLines to make the match more specific.

 - Tool registry for:
   - collecting and listing tool manifests (stable ordering)
   - invoking tools via JSON input/output with strict JSON input decoding